-Aguirre et al. (2017) demonstrated RSOM's potential to increase objectivity in the assessment of psoriasis severity.
+Aguirre et al.33 demonstrated RSOM's potential to increase objectivity in the assessment of psoriasis severity.
 Psoriasis is a chronic autoimmune disease most commonly involving skin with multiple red plaques covered by silver scales.
 Because of its characteristic microscopic appearance, histology constitutes an important tool for diagnosis.
-Currently, quantitative evaluation of psoriasis relies mainly on subjective clinical features: the widely used PASI index is calculated from the appearance of plaque thickness, lesion redness, scaling, and involved percentage of the body.69 Visual grading of these parameters lacks precision, and the score is affected by considerable inter-observer variability.^{70,71} Moreover, it takes into account only superficial features and ignores inner plaque morphology and vasculature, even though angiogenesis has been identified as a major hallmark of disease progression.^{72,73}
+Currently, quantitative evaluation of psoriasis relies mainly on subjective clinical features: the widely used Psoriasis Area and Severity Index (PASI) is calculated from the appearance of plaque thickness, lesion redness, scaling and involved percentage of the body.65 Visual grading of these parameters lacks precision, and the score is affected by considerable inter-observer variability.^{66,67} Moreover, it takes into account only superficial features and ignores inner plaque morphology and vasculature, even though angiogenesis has been identified as a major hallmark of disease progression.^{68,69}

-RSOM imaging of psoriatic plaques revealed subsurface pathological features, namely distinct skin acanthosis, dilated and elongated capillary loops, and an increased diameter of the dermal vessels (Figure 2 a-g).
-These findings, including vessel diameters, were in accordance with histology and immunohistochemistry (Figure 2 e/f).
+Raster-scan optoacoustic mesoscopy imaging of psoriatic plaques revealed subsurface pathological features, namely distinct skin acanthosis, dilated and elongated capillary loops and an increased diameter of the dermal vessels (Fig. 2a-g).
+These findings, including vessel diameters, were in accordance with histology and immunohistochemistry (Fig. 2e/f).
 In order to objectively measure disease severity, the authors suggested an RSOM-based optoacoustic index (OPIND) calculated from quantitative features in RSOM images that reflect the degree of inflammation and angiogenesis.
 These features include the thickness of the epidermis, total blood volume in the dermis, fractal number of the vascular structure, as well as density and mean diameter of the capillary loops.
-Preliminary work suggested good correlation between OPIND and local PASI score in single-plaque analysis (Figure 2 g).
-Those authors concluded that non-invasive RSOM imaging of psoriasis may help clarify the pathogenesis of the disease and monitor individual disease progression and therapeutic outcomes.36
+Preliminary work suggested good correlation between OPIND and local PASI score in single-plaque analysis (Fig. 2g).
+Those authors concluded that non-invasive RSOM imaging of psoriasis may help clarify the pathogenesis of the disease and monitor individual disease progression and therapeutic outcomes.33 and itching, sometimes as well as blisters or lichenification.
+In skin affected by atopic eczema, RSOM imaging detected less acanthosis and elongation of the capillary loops than in psoriatic skin.33 Conversely, RSOM detected prominent elongation and dilation of the capillary loops in dibromodicyanobutane-induced allergic contact eczema (clinically classified as ++ positive) (white arrow, Fig. 2h), but these loops were sparser and more irregularly distributed in contact eczema than in psoriasis.
+Both types of eczema presented inflammation-related changes of the dermal vasculature, especially dilation and increased vessel density.